hbctraining/Intro-to-Unix-archived/lessons/06_QC_trimming.md

 Before we run FastQC, let's start an interactive session on the cluster:

-`$ bsub -Is -n 1 -q interactive bash`
+`$ srun --pty -p interactive -t 0-12:00 --mem 8G /bin/bash`

 ***An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***

 Once your interactive job starts, notice that the command prompt has changed; this is because we are working on a compute node now, not on a login node.

 Before we start using software, we have to load the environments for each software package.
-On clusters, this is typically done using a **module** system.
+On clusters, this is typically done using a **LMOD** system.

 If we check which modules we currently have loaded, we should not see FastQC.